 The possibility of decadal trends in the zonal propagation speed of RWPs (i.e., $c_p$ ) is next explored.
 As in the case of the RWP phase index, the seasonal-mean $c_p$ is computed based on those time instances that feature an RWP object.
-Although no uniform slow-down or acceleration of upper-tropospheric troughs and ridges emerges in the Northern Hemisphere, certain regions in certain seasons do experience statistically significant trends in this regard $c_p$ trends (Fig. 8).
+Although no uniform slow-down or acceleration of upper-tropospheric troughs and ridges emerges in the Northern Hemisphere, certain regions in certain seasons do experience statistically significant $c_p$ trends (Fig. 8).

 The most notable pattern of monotonic trends in the Northern Hemisphere occurs in MAM (Fig. 8b).
 The $c_p$ trend in N Pacific is generally negative, with statistically significant values over the Philippine and East China Seas; regions that also experience monotonic positive E trends (Fig. 6b).
 Monotonic negative trends also characterize Greenland and the Arctic Ocean region to the north of Europe.
 In contrast, the rest of the midlatitudes feature positive $c_p$ trends, with statistically significant values over most of Europe and parts of N Atlantic and Western Russia.
-Finally, a band of monotonic negative trends characterizes Greenland and the Arctic Ocean region to the north of Europe.

-No large-scale organized formation pattern of statistically significant trends emerges in the other seasons, except for the negative values in Siberia in DJF and N Atlantic in JJA (Figs. 8a,c).
+No large-scale pattern of statistically significant trends emerges in the other seasons, except for the negative values in Siberia in DJF and N Atlantic in JJA (Figs. 8a,c).

-In contrast to the Northern Hemisphere, the Southern Hemisphere extratropics exhibit a widespread tendency toward a higher $c_p$ increase.
-Statistically values.
+In contrast to the Northern Hemisphere, the Southern Hemisphere extratropics exhibit a widespread tendency toward higher $c_p$ values.
 Moreover, statistically significant positive trends cover large parts of the S Atlantic Ocean in DJF and MAM, the Indian Ocean in DJF, and the S Pacific Ocean in MAM and JJA.
-Although exploring the relation of the aforementioned trends to trends of other circulation properties is beyond the scope of this study, the corresponding trends in ERA5 zonal wind (u) at 300 hPa are provided in the Supplement for reference (Fig. S5).
+Although exploring the relation of the aforementioned trends

+330 to trends of other circulation properties is beyond the scope of this study, the corresponding trends in ERA5 zonal wind (u) at